byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 A boolean-style expression that, when placed inside of a Tridy statement, uses context terminals and operators to determine whether a module should be affected or not by a statement, i.e. by evaluating the expression against the module's context.

 ### **Context-Locking**
-A property specific to the `@has` definition clause whereby a statement nested under another statement via. this clause is prevented from having access outside the module created by the statement it is nested under, since it is seen by the nested statement as the root module.
+A property specific to both multi-statements and the `@has` definition clause whereby a statement nested under another statement via. either means is prevented from having access outside the context of the statement it is nested under, since it is seen by the nested statement as the root module.

 ### **Context Operand**
 A context terminal or sub-expression.